By: Team SE-EDU Since: Jun 2016 Licence: MIT

 3.1.
 Undo/Redo mechanism

-.
-It supports undoing and redoing of commands that modifies the state of the address book (e.g. add
+The undo/redo mechanism is facilitated by an UndoRedoStack, which resides inside LogicManager.
+It supports undoing and redoing of commands that modifies the state of the address book (e.g. add, edit).
+Such commands will inherit from UndoableCommand.

-instead.
+UndoRedoStack only deals with UndoableCommands.
+Commands that cannot be undone will inherit from Command instead.
 The following diagram shows the inheritance diagram for commands:

-contains the high-level algorithm for those extra tasks while the child classes implements the details of how to execute the specific command.
+As you can see from the diagram, UndoableCommand adds an extra layer between the abstract Command class and concrete commands that can be undone, such as the DeleteCommand.
+Note that extra tasks need to be done when executing a command in an undoable way, such as saving the state of the address book before execution.
+UndoableCommand contains the high-level algorithm for those extra tasks while the child classes implements the details of how to execute the specific command.
 Note that this technique of putting the high-level algorithm in the parent class and lower-level steps of the algorithm in child classes is also known as the template pattern.

 Commands that are not undoable are implemented this way: